qbzzt/etherdocs/startingout/readme.md

 #### Listen to Events

 This function listens to `Asked4Value` events.
 It is not as slow as `increment` above, but it still has some slow processes, so it is also asynchronous.
+It is called by the script.

 ```javascript
 const getUpdates = async () => {
 ```

 We also need a `Contract` object to listen to events.
 However, read-only actions, such as listening to events, are free.
-There is no need for a signer, just use the `Provider` object.
+There is no need for a signer, so we can just use the `Provider` object.
+We could have also used the signer we used in the previous function.

 ```javascript
 	const contract = await new ethers.Contract(